Diego Costa set for foot surgery in Brazil

 This season he has been particularly poor, with his goal against Barcelona in late November being his only decisive action in 11 outings, ending a nine-month drought.

-However, the 30-year-old has been fighting the effects of a foot injury and Atletico have finally decided to send him for surgery.
+However, the 30-year-old has been fighting the effects of a foot injury and Atletico has finally decided to send him for surgery.

 "Diego Costa is to be operated on in Brazil this week due to ongoing pain in his left foot," read the club's statement.